naman2304/notes/java/Head First Java (3rd edition).md

 * Now say we want few animals (Cat and Dog) to have pet behaviors too
   * Option 1: Put pet methods (either as abstract or concrete) in Animal -- bad because many non-petable Animal (like lion) also inherit these pet methods then
   * Option 2: Create another abstract class Pet, and only Dog and Cat extend Pet too (alongside Animal).
 Deadly diamond of death problem here.
   * Option 3: Pet as interface.
+Correct.

 #### **Diamond Problem in Java (Superclass and Interface)**
 ##### Conflict between superclass and interface